 There are millions of products being sold online.
 Not only is it difficult to decide which one fits your business model, but where are those items being stored?
 Here are some product and inventory terms you should keep in mind:

-(UPC) Universal Product Code
+Universal Product Code (UPC)

-(SKU) Stock Keeping Unit
+Stock Keeping Unit (SKU)

-(ASIN) Amazon Standard Identification Number
+Amazon Standard Identification Number (ASIN)

-(MPN) Manufacturer Part Number
+Manufacturer Part Number (MPN)

-(GTIN) Global Trade Item Number
+Global Trade Item Number (GTIN)

 Choosing a product to sell is just one step in the ecommerce journey, your next move is to find where to buy those products.
 Product sourcing is the act of searching for materials or your specific product to sell online.
 Here are some popular methods to find your products:

 Private labeling is another popular model where an online seller purchases products from a manufacturer and can customize that product to match their brand.
-A private label contract states that only the one online merchant can sell the product as its own.
+A private label contract states that only one online merchant can sell the product as its own.